ClevelandClinicQHS/sociome/README.md

 For example, the ADI of Orange County, California is *x* when calculated alongside all other counties in California, but it is *y* when calculated alongside all counties in the US.

-The `get_adi()` function enables the user to define a reference area by feeding a vector of GEOIDs to its `geoids` parameter (or alternatively for convenience, a vector of state abbreviations to its `state` parameter).
+The `get_adi()` function enables the user to define a reference area by feeding a vector of GEOIDs to its `geoid` parameter (or alternatively for convenience, a vector of state abbreviations to its `state` parameter).
 The function then gathers data from those specified locations and performs calculations using their data alone.

 ## *Customizable* ADIs via `get_adi()`